Shane-Ellington/Shane-Ellington/README.md

 ## Objective

 Excited to trasnistion into the cyber field to make a former hobby a fullfilling career.
 New to programming, but ready to grow and expand my knowledge-base.
-Please take a look on what I am working on.
+Please take a look at what I am working on.

 ### Programming Languages:
 - Python (Beginner)